 Steam is a streaming tool and platform that requires no additional tools or setup.
-Your players can easily stream them selves playing and you can host or promote streams of your own to be featured on your store front.
-Streams in corelation with key events can be a powerful way to engage and build your community and being Steam its all obviously highly integrated with your storefront and other Steam features.
+Your players can easily stream themselves playing and you can host or promote streams of your own to be featured on your storefront.
+Streams in correlation with key events can be a powerful way to engage and build your community and being Steam it's all highly integrated with your storefront and other Steam features.
 Users can access a list of all available streams of your game from the

-Group Chat is a as its name suggests a chat (text and voice) for your game.
-The feature is under utilized owing largely to how hidden it is.
-"Group Chat" can be joined from 1 small hyper link on your Community Hub All (home) page located in the upper right of the screen.
+Group Chat is as its name suggests a chat (text and voice) for your game.
+The feature is underutilized owing largely to how hidden it is.
+"Group Chat" can be joined from 1 small hyperlink on your Community Hub All (home) page located in the upper right of the screen.
 The feature is part of Steam's "Friend Chat" and has been recently updated.
-Technically the feature is also available in the Steam API meaning you could show your game's "Group Chat" in game sadly Valve has not updated the Steam API to use the new Friend Chat system so the "Group Chat" you see in game is separate from the one you see in the Steam client never the less it is useful in game as a "Global Chat" in some use cases and useful in Steam client for some communities in particular games with a real-time social element.
+Technically the feature is also available in the Steam API meaning you could show your game's "Group Chat" in the game sadly Valve has not updated the Steam API to use the new Friend Chat system so the "Group Chat" you see in the game is separate from the one you see in the Steam client never the less it is useful in-game as a "Global Chat" in some use cases and useful in Steam client for some communities in particular games with a real-time social element.

 Users can link content they have uploaded to their YouTube channels for your game and it will appear in the